gdevailly/scFeatureFilter/README.md

 ![scFeatureFilter outputs](inst/figure1_small.png)

-An R package to set thresholds for feature (gene, transcript, ...) selection in single cell RNA sequencing analyses.
+An R package to set thresholds for feature (gene, transcript, ...) filtering in single cell RNA sequencing analyses.

 # How to install?
 You can install the development version of scFeatureFilter using `devtools` (Require R version ≥ 3.4.2):